farling42/RWoutput/README.md

 Instructions for Use

-1. Within Realm Works, from the "Share" tab of the ribbon, select "Manage Exports", enter some data and then select "Compact Output".
+1. Within Realm Works, from the "Share" tab of the ribbon select "Manage Exports" and enter some data, then do one of the following depending upon which output you want:

+- For Markdown, select "Full Export".
+This will generate a file in your "Realm Works\Export" folder whose name ends with ".rwexport".

+- For other formats, select "Compact Output".
 This will generate a file in your "Realm Works\Output" folder whose name ends with ".rwoutput".

 2. Launch the RWoutput tool, press the "LOAD rwoutput FILE" button and select the file created in step 1.